-It usually comprises of a variety of feelings and emotions and can be played at any special event as background music to create a good atmosphere.
+It usually comprises a variety of feelings and emotions and can be played at any special event as background music to create a good atmosphere.

 Classical music will never fail to swoon anyone’s heart.
 So, it comes as no surprise when many are scrambling to learn this beautiful music type.
-While there are plenty of instruments which fit into this category, you might find yourselves having a deep connection with only one musical instrument.
+While there are plenty of instruments that fit into this category, you might find yourself having a deep connection with only one musical instrument.
 So, try out all the different musical instruments – because you’ll never know what joy music can bring to you!

 Note: If you wish to learn more about our Classical Piano Lessons, feel free to drop us a message below.